 Today, we are standing on the precipice of a seismic shift.
-As we continue to become more efficient in our energy consumption, and as distributed resources start to play a greater role in our energy ecosystem, utility executives are wrestling with how they can meet expected revenue growth requirements within a traditional business model.
-It is a complex challenge and must be addressed on multiple fronts if electric utilities want to be relevant and lead the industry through this change.
+As we continue to become more efficient in our energy consumption, and as distributed resources start to play a greater role in our energy ecosystem, utility executives are faced with the challenge of how to meet expected revenue growth requirements within a traditional business model.
+It is a complex challenge and must be addressed on multiple fronts in order for electric utilities to take advantage of new opportunities and lead the industry through this change.
 Utilities must simultaneously work to pivot internally and externally across three dimensions to align with the accelerating needs of society.
 These three dimensions are:

 - Adapting to new business models (Part 1: current article)

 - Restructuring utilities to promote innovation (Part 3)

 As we look to find the right solution, the first question that is lingering is, do electric utilities play offense (create new products and business models) or defense (ensure regulations maintain their current hold on the market) in this increasingly technology-driven world?
 The answer – both.

 Finding the Lost Utility Value Proposition